NaravaTejasri/instagram/README.md

 ### Project Overview

 This project is a simple social media timeline built with React.
 It allows users to view posts, search for posts by user name, and see a list of suggested content.
-The app has a responsive user interface with two main components: a navigation sidebar (Sidenav) and a timeline of posts (Timeline).
 The timeline also includes a search bar to filter posts by user name, enhancing user experience by providing search functionality.

 Features
 Homepage with Sidenav: The main page consists of a sidebar for navigation (Sidenav) and a timeline (Timeline).